Programming in teams, working on larger systems, keeping code healthy

 - a subset of unit tests are part of regression testing - "this part is fragile, and we expect future tweaks may break this again"

-- sometimes you discover edge cases you didn't think, didn't implement correctly, and/or didn't describe very precisely, just by writing tests
+- sometimes you discover edge cases you didn't think about, didn't implement correctly, and/or didn't describe very precisely, just by writing tests

 Arguables: